• Skip to Content

 Grades

 Grading basis for graduate courses deliberately includes both letter grades and P/F grades.
 Instructors should have the widest discretion possible in grading graduate students’ work; therefore both grading bases are available to the instructor for courses at the graduate level.
-While policies in most departments vary, most graduate students receive letter grades or Pass/Fail grades for their coursework.
+While policies in most departments vary, most graduate students receive letter grades or Pass/Fail grades for their research.
+Some programs have restrictions on how many P/F classes can count towards their graduate degree programs.
 Students should consult their department chairs and instructors to determine their grading requirements.

 Letter Grades (A through F)